 Obviously, when creating your fragrance we can help advise and ensure your products align with the IFRA guidance.
 We also highly recommend you undertake rigorous testing of your final product.

-As a result, it is vital that when we start creating a fragrance for you, that you let us know what other products the fragrance may get used in.
+As a result, it is vital that when we start creating a fragrance for you, you let us know what other products the fragrance may get used in.
 Alternative uses for a fragrance formulated with a specific purpose in mind, may need to be reworked for alternative products.
-If you are able to provide this information at the briefing stage, we can formulate the fragrance to cover as many of the items within the product range you are looking to create.
+If you can provide this information at the briefing stage, we can formulate the fragrance to cover as many of the items within the product range you are looking to create.

 Want more Technical Information about our Fragrance Allergens?